drmingdrmer/vim-tabbar/README.md

 # vim-tabbar

-Clean and quick tab-bar for VIM.
+Simple, stupid and fast tab-bar for VIM.

 Names of opened buffer are shortened and shows on the top row of window.